Technical Overview V2.0

 To verify server identity, during the three-party handshake, V can verify S's identity by checking the server's signature over a fresh nonce, as per standard TLS procedures.
 Verifier integrity and privacy are maintained because, under the assumption that TLS is secure, a malicious V cannot compromise the integrity and privacy of the TLS session between P and S. Ensuring Prover integrity requires certain network assumptions.
 V must maintain a reliable connection to S throughout the session and ensure that the P cannot tamper with the messages exchanged between V and S such as those executed through BGP hijacking.
 Since attacks like BGP are difficult to execute in practice and are already mitigated by ICP and CSP, these network assumptions are generally acceptable and can be considered negligible in practical scenarios.

-The Proxy mode in the zkPass protocol enhances efficiency and performance by simplifying the communication flow and eliminating the need for intensive cryptographic computations after the handshake phase.
+The Proxy Mode in the zkPass protocol enhances efficiency and performance by simplifying the communication flow and eliminating the need for intensive cryptographic computations after the handshake phase.
 Since no complex cryptographic operations are required during the rest of the session, the protocol becomes faster and more efficient due to the reduced cryptographic workload.
 While this approach is more universal, it introduces an additional trust assumption for the proxy and requires not only a ZK solution that’s affordable for the client, but also special magic tricks to bypass the data source’s WAF.

 VOLEitH Protocol